 Feature comparison: Canon 7D II vs Nikon D7100

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 7D Mark II and the D7100 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), as well as the same magnification (0.63x).
 The adjacent table lists some of the other core features of the Canon 7D II and Nikon D7100 along with similar information for a selection of comparators.

 Connectivity comparison: Canon 7D II vs Nikon D7100